satyadeb2000/CourseraGettingAndCleaningData/README.md

 8. Factorizes the activity and subject columns in the final data set
 9. Extracts the mean of each column after grouping by activity and subject
 10. Writes the dataset from steps 9 into an external file.

+Codebook.md - THis is a codebook for the tidydata.txt

+tidydata.txt